Wax is applied to the leg

 Advantages and disadvantages of waxing

-• A clear advantage of warm wax epilation is the thorough and long-lasting effect: Since the hair is removed along with the root, it takes between two and eight weeks to grow back again.
+• A clear advantage of warm wax epilation is its thorough and long-lasting effect: Since the hair is removed along with the root, it takes between two and eight weeks to grow back.

-• Waxing is also more hygienic and safer than many other permanent hair removal methods.
-The risk of causing unsightly infections or inflammation is significantly lower.
+• waxing is more hygienic and safer than many other permanent hair removal methods.
+The risk of unsightly infections or inflammation is significantly lower.

-• And last but not least: Your hair growth is significantly slower on areas of your body that are regularly waxed.
+• And last but not least: hair growth is significantly slower on regularly waxed areas.
 So you can enjoy smooth skin for longer.
-In addition, the hair grows softer and finer after waxing and does not leave any prickly stubble behind.
+In addition, hair grows back softer and finer after waxing and doesn't leave any prickly stubble.

-• The treatment is certainly not completely painless - especially the first time - but with each session the hairs become finer and fewer, so the pain decreases.
+• Certainly, the treatment – especially the first time – is not entirely painless, but with each session the hairs become finer and fewer, so the pain decreases.

-• In general, the waxing method only works on hairs that are at least 0.4 cm long.
-So you have to be able to live with a slight fuzz on your skin before the treatment.
+• Generally, the waxing method only works on hairs that are at least 0.4 cm long.
+So you'll have to be able to live with a light fuzz on your skin before the treatment.

-• The waxing method is also very complicated for inexperienced people.
-In addition, hair that has not been removed correctly at the root grows back even faster.
-It is easiest and safest if you leave the waxing to a professional.
+• For inexperienced users, waxing is also very complicated.
+Furthermore, hairs that aren't removed completely from the root grow back even faster.
+Therefore, the easiest and safest option is to leave waxing to a professional.

 Who is waxing suitable for?

 (Semi-permanent) hair removal using wax is suitable for almost everyone.
-Even for light hair and skin types, waxing is an effortless way to get rid of unwanted hair in the long term and without spending a lot of time.
-You can use it on all parts of the body and hairs that bother you.
-However, the waxing method is not suitable for people who suffer from sensitive skin or who struggle with allergies and skin diseases.
+Even for those with light hair and skin types, waxing is an effortless way to get rid of unwanted hair long-term and without much time investment.
+You can use it on any body parts and hairs that bother you.
+However, waxing is not suitable for people with sensitive skin or those suffering from allergies and skin conditions.

 Permanent hair removal methods: The right treatment for you

-Silky smooth and radiant skin – long-lasting without any effort: There are numerous methods for permanent hair removal that will make your dream come true and banish annoying hairs for (almost) forever.
-Each procedure has its own advantages and disadvantages and is not suitable for everyone.
-No matter which method you choose: In any case, you should consult a specialist and have the treatment carried out professionally, because they will provide you with detailed and individual advice.
-In a preliminary discussion, all of your open questions will be answered and your concerns will be addressed.
-At Sanft & Schön in Berlin Mitte, we see it as our job to ensure that you feel completely comfortable.
-Because permanent hair removal can be an intimate moment - it's all the more important that you have a professional at your side that you can trust.
+silky smooth and radiant skin Long-lasting, effortless results: There are numerous methods for permanent hair removal that can make your dream come true and banish unwanted hair (almost) forever.
+Each method has its own advantages and disadvantages and isn't suitable for everyone.
+Regardless of which method you choose, you should always consult a specialist and have the treatment performed professionally, as they will provide you with comprehensive and personalized advice.
+In a preliminary consultation, all your questions will be answered and any concerns you may have will be addressed.
+At Sanft & Schön in Berlin Mitte, we consider it our responsibility to ensure you feel completely comfortable.
+Permanent hair removal can be an intimate experience – which makes it all the more important to have a professional you can trust by your side.

-We are also happy to be in Berlin for facial treatments like this Microneedling, one Aquafacial as well as Microdermabrasion/-or Acne treatments there for her.
+We are also happy to offer facial treatments such as the in Berlin area Microneedling, a Aquafacial as well as Microdermabrasion/-or Acne treatments here for you.

 icon-angle icon-bars icon-times